dp-beck/ToolShare/README.md

 The site has also been seeded with several fake users so that you can get a feel for the site as it may be experienced by users with different roles.
 Access the site with the following usernames to see the site through these fake users' experience.
 The password for all these fake users is Passw0rd!
+You can see the Seed Data added to an empty database at ToolShare.Api/SeedData.cs

+*Note: If you are not accessing the site in development mode via a locally cloned version of the project, some of these seed data users may have been changed by other users' actions.
+Please, if you are using the seed data users to test updates to usernames or passwords, change them back to their original configuration so others can still access.*

 ### Pod Managers
 1. fredjones